 We have discussed iterative implementation of atoi().
 How to compute recursively?

 We strongly recommend you to minimize your browser and try this yourself first

-The idea is separate the last digit, recursively compute result for remaining n-1 digits, multiply the result with 10 and add the obtained value to last digit.
+The idea is to separate the last digit, recursively compute the result for remaining n-1 digits, multiply the result with 10 and add the obtained value to the last digit.

 Below is the implementation of the idea.

 This article is contributed by Narendra Kangralkar.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 Don’t stop now and take your learning to the next level.
 Learn all the important concepts of Data Structures and Algorithms with the help of the most trusted course: DSA Self Paced.
 Become industry ready at a student-friendly price.

 - Write your own atoi()

 - Recursive Bubble Sort

 - Recursive Insertion Sort